Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 6.6.1.
 Do animals have consciousness?

-Because similar neural processes have similar signaling states and because consciousness is just a kind of signaling state, any animals that have similar consciousness neural processes to ours have similar signaling states and thus should have similar consciousness to ours.
+Because similar neural processes have similar signaling states, any animals that have similar consciousness neural processes to ours have similar signaling states of consciousness neural processes to those of our consciousness neural processes.
+They thus should have similar consciousness to ours.
 Animals that have fairly similar brain structures and neural processes to ours, such as mammals (chimpanzees, elephants, dolphins, dogs, etc.), are likely to have fairly similar consciousness to ours.
 Animals that have less similar brain structures and neural processes to ours, such as reptiles or amphibians (crocodiles, frogs, etc.), are likely to have less similar consciousness to ours.
 Animals that have very different brain structures and neural processes from ours, such as arthropods (ants, bees, flies, etc.) or cephalopods (octopus, squid, nautilus, etc.), may have different kinds of consciousness from ours [47,86-88].
 This can be definitely answered if the kind of neural circuits and signaling states that create consciousness in humans and the probable consciousness neural circuits and their signaling states in other animals can be identified and compared.

 6.6.2.
 Do computers and robots have consciousness?